-In addition, wasabi’s hot ingredients stop bacteria which cause food poisoning - such as E.coli and staph - from multiplying, and restrict the growth of mold and yeast.
-During the Edo era, which lacked refrigeration, Japanese people noticed the effects of wasabi and used it to live healthier lifestyles.
+In addition, wasabi’s hot ingredients stop the bacteria that cause food poisoning - like E.coli and staph - from multiplying, and restrict the growth of mold and yeast.
+During the Edo era, without access to refrigeration, Japanese people noticed the effects of wasabi and used it to live healthier lifestyles.

 Wasabi is Also Used in These Dishes

 Image from: Enjoy the Townscape of Traditional Japan Along With Japanese Cuisine: Gonpachi G-Zone Ginza (MATCHA article, Japanese)

 Sushi and soba are foods that use wasabi.
 Other foods for which wasabi is indispensable are takowasa (raw octopus with wasabi and sake, pickled in other seasonings), toriwasa (slightly-boiled chicken breast flavored with wasabi), itawasa, kamaboko and many more.

 There are many seasoning variations like wasabi soy sauce, as well as products like wasabi mayonnaise and wasabi dressing, which are now available also on supermarket shelves overseas.

 Perfect For Souvenirs!
 Unusual Foods That Contain Wasabi